Unusual things to do in London: hidden gems and quirky spots

 The Musical Museum London

-One of the best places to visit in London if you’re fascinated by music history and musical instruments.
+The Musical Museum is one of the best places to visit in London if you’re fascinated by music history and musical instruments.

 The place has a name that sounds very general, but the collection is very specific: It’s a collection dedicated to automatic musical instruments.